LibriVox/librivox-ansible/doc/localdev.md

 accessible to the host system using shared folders, to allow the development to happen on the host machine.

-After you have successfully set up the development environment, once you reboot the VM, the only part of this guide you need to repeat is mount the shared folders.
-There is no need to run any of the other steps since the code is already served by Apache inside the VM.

 The installation uses the original host names, which will be overridden in the `/etc/hosts` file on your host system.
 This means that on your host system, by entering `https://librivox.org` in the browser, the